D7460N/D7460N.dev/ADD.md

 <p>Accessibility relates to the technical side of a website, while usability refers to the quality of a person's experience when interacting with it.
 Accessibility guidelines can improve usability for all users, including those with disabilities or impairments.</p>

 <p><b>ACCESSIBILITY IS NOT USABILITY.</b> A screen full of unstructured unformatted unstyled data is accessible, but hardly usable.
-Accessbility is the beginning of usability best practices.</p>
+Accessibility is the beginning of usability best practices.</p>

 > <i>"Whereas accessibility relates to the technical side of a website, usability relates to the quality of a person's experience when interacting with your website, the efficiency with which that person can accomplish a task, and the satisfaction of the person completing the task.
 Although accessibility guidelines focus primarily on people with disabilities and impairments, such as vision loss, many of the guidelines for accessibility can also improve usability for all.</i><br />
 <a href="https://blog.usablenet.com/accessibility-vs-usability-what-is-the-difference-to-the-disability-community">~ UsableNet Aug 22, 2022</a>